tcd-tophat/TopHat-Platform/README.md

-Tophat - A Location based messege platform
+Tophat - A Location based message platform
 ==========================================

+Please visit TopHat.ie for more details